 - Easily develop for multiple UIs (mobile, desktop, embedded displays)

-- Easily port existing VSTs (also written in JUCE)
+- Easily port existing VSTs (also written in JUCE) or RE plugins

 - Easily run your apps and services in embedded environments

 - [Technical FAQs]